TorstenStueber/PromiseAPlusTypeScript/README.md

 # Promises A+ in TypeScript
 This is a minimalist implementation of the Promises A+ specification in TypeScript.

+This project defines the class `Tomise` – a portmanteau of Torsten (my name) and Promise.

 Installation:
 ```
 npm install